IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

-# How RCC and the lab network work together
+# Lab network: properties, limits, and remote access

 Research data often begins on an instrument rather than on the cluster.
 The **Lab network** provides a controlled way to connect suitable devices and move